Ankara Esenboğa Airport attack: Zohrab Sarkissian

-Zohrab Sarkissian (alternatively Sarkisyan, in Armenian Զօհրապ Սարգիսեան) born in 1958 was an Armenian member of ASALA and co-perpetrator of the ASALA attack on the Esenboğa International Airport.
-He was killed by Turkish police during the Esenboğa International Airport attack.
-There is a memorial burial for Sarkissian in Yerablur, near Yerevan, Armenia in a pantheon for deceased ASALA fighters.
+Zohrab Sarkissian (alternatively Sarkisyan, in Armenian Զօհրապ Սարգիսեան) born in 1958 was an Armenian member of ASALA.
+There is a memorial burial for him in Yerablur, near Yerevan, Armenia in a pantheon for deceased ASALA fighters.

 Levon Ekmekjian

-Levon Ekmekjian (alternatively Ekmekdjian or in the Turkish press Ekmekçiyan, in Armenian Լեւոն Էքմէքճեան) was Lebanese Armenian member of ASALA.
+Levon Ekmekjian (alternatively Ekmekdjian or in the Turkish press Ekmekçiyan, in Armenian Լեւոն Էքմէքճեան) was a Lebanese Armenian member of ASALA.
 He was born in 1958 in Bourj Hamoud, an Armenian quarter near Beirut, Lebanon.
 He was co-perpetrator of the ASALA attack on the Esenboğa International Airport.
 He was seriously injured by the Turkish security police during the operation and was captured alive.

 When Levon Ekmekjian was told by Turkish police that the gunmen had killed nine people and wounded 72 others, he furiously shouted, "It wasn't enough!"

-After several months of torture, Ekmekjian was put on trial, which was broadcast live in Turkey.
+After several months of imprisonment, Ekmekjian was put on trial, which was broadcast live in Turkey.
 He spoke in Armenian during the trial, which was translated to Turkish.

 During the trial by Ankara martial law command military court Ekmekjian said: "I came here motivated by a belief.
 However, after this incident, I understand how ridiculous and wrong that belief was."

 Ekmekjian was found guilty of carrying out armed action with the aim of separating the whole or part of the state territory and placing it under the sovereignty of another state and sentenced to death on 7 September 1982.

 While in prison, Ekmekjian wrote a letter, in which he expressed his remorse about killing innocent people and admonished other ASALA members to give up violence.

 His appeal of the sentence was declined, and he was hanged on 29 January 1983.
 He is one of the last people to be executed before capital punishment was abolished in Turkey.